galastiaos/powerstreamdeck-linux-gui/README.md

 ## Installation Guides
 **Warning**

-Since i am after all only one person, given the mere scope this fork adds to the original, I can no loner state that installation platforms either than **Ubuntu/Mint/Debian** will work.
+Since I am after all only one person, given the mere scope this fork adds to the original, I can no loner state that installation on platforms either than **Ubuntu/Mint/Debian** will work.
 * [Arch/Manjaro](docs/installation/arch.md)
 * [CentOS](docs/installation/centos.md)
 * [Fedora](docs/installation/fedora.md)